Professor Orsola De Marco

-Special responsibilities – member of the Science Advisory Committee (ASAC), provides oversight for ASTAC/ADACS.
+Special responsibilities – Chair of the Board Nominations Committee and a member of the Science Advisory Committee (ASAC).

-Orsola is vice-president of the International Astronomical Union Commission H3, Planetary Nebulae and a fellow of the Astronomical Society of Australia, the American Astronomical Society and International Astronomical Union.
+Orsola is president of the International Astronomical Union Commission H3, Planetary Nebulae and a fellow of the Astronomical Society of Australia, the American Astronomical Society and International Astronomical Union.